vdmuller/adw-gtk3/color-themes/README.md

 ```
 3. Save the file.
 This does not change seamlessly, so you'll have to close and re-open any apps.

-If you want to use the same colors in libadwaita/gtk4 simply copy or symlink `gtk.css` to `~/.config/gtk-4.0/gtk.css`
+If you want to use the same colors in libadwaita/gtk4 simply copy or symlink `gtk.css` to `~/.config/gtk-4.0/gtk.css` or vice versa.

 Flatpak apps may need a permission setting:
 ```bash